-11. Individual medical care plans
+12 Individual medical care plans

-- 11.1 Individual Medical Care Plans (See Appendix 5) are used to inform the appropriate staff about the individual needs of a student who has a complex health need.
+- 12.1 Individual Medical Care Plans (See Appendix 5) are used to inform the appropriate staff about the individual needs of a student who has a complex health need and, in some instances, requires medication to be taken during the academy day.
 It also enables identification of important individual triggers for students with complex health needs that cause symptoms and can lead to emergencies.
-Storage of such information will ensure that the Academy's emergency care services have a timely and accurate summary of a student's current medical management.
+Storage of such information will ensure that the academy's First Aiders and staff have a timely and accurate summary of a student's current medical management.

-- 11.2 Individual Medical Care Plans will be issued to students with complex health needs.
-Details about the individual student's medical needs, their triggers, signs, symptoms, medication and other treatments.
+- 12.2 Individual Medical Care Plans will be issued to students with complex health needs.
+Details about the individual student's medical needs, their triggers, signs, symptoms, medication and other treatments will be recorded.
 Further documentation can be attached to the Individual Medical Care Plan if required.
 Examples of complex health need which may generate an Individual Medical Care Plan following discussion with the Academy are:

 - diabetes

 - gastrostomy feeds

 - a tracheostomy

 - anaphylaxis

 - a central line or other long term venous access

 - severe asthma that has required a hospital admission within the last 12 months

 - epilepsy with rescue medication

 - allergies that require an epi-pen

-- 11.3 Parents/carers should update their child's Individual Medical Care Plan if their child has a medical emergency, if there have been changes to their symptoms (getting better or worse), or their medication and/or treatments change.
+- 12.3 Parents/carers should update their child's Individual Medical Care Plan if their child has a medical emergency, if there have been changes to their symptoms (getting better or worse), or their medication and/or treatments change.
 Each Individual Medical Care Plan will have a review date.